Risk-team icon

 If you need further advice or template documents for crafting your rebuttal, contact us via email.

-Adyen Auto-defense for disputes
+Adyen auto-defense for disputes

-Adyen will automatically dispute applicable chargebacks with no action needed on your part.
+Adyen will automatically defend applicable chargebacks with no action needed on your part.
 Typically, only disputes on payments made with credit or debit cards can be auto-defended.
 Disputed payments made with alternative payment methods and disputes that have to be defended at the RFI stage cannot be auto-defended.

 Examples of chargebacks that can be auto-defended include: